dillonpan/android-ios-store/README.md

 8482
 128540

-One way we can fix this issue is by setting a minimum of non-ASCII chracters before we disqualfy the app name from being english.
+One way we can fix this issue is by setting a minimum of non-ASCII characters before we disqualify the app name from being english.
 This isn't a perfect fix but should generally be good enough to minimize the amount of incorrect deletions.

 ```python
 def is_english(string):